mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

     * If the user enters the password or username wrong, there shall be a prompt displayed saying    wrong password or username.
     * There shall be a forgotten username or password button at the bottom for the user to reset the username or password.

+7. Settings
+    * There shall be a settings button in the menu or after you log in.
+    * Buttons shall be a cog wheel icon.
+    * There shall be a dark mode and light mode enabler in settings.

 # Non-Functional Requirements
 2. <Name of Feature 1>